brianzinn/dotnet-new-babylonjs-starter/readme.md

 npm install babylonjs --save
 ```

 react-babylonjs (https://www.npmjs.com/package/react-babylonjs) is optional, too.
-You can grab the source and put your own Scene component in your project.
+You can always just grab the source and put your own Scene component in your project.
 ```sh
 npm install react-babylonjs --save
 ```